 For more on the solubility of amylose and amylopectin, here’s a cool paper on the topic from the Journal of Chemical Education.

-The interesting thing, however, is that in starch, both amylose and amylopectin will take on a helical structure, which prevents water molecules from getting within the structure.
+The interesting thing, however, is that in starch, both amylose and amylopectin will take on a helical structure that prevents water molecules from getting within the structure.
 This is the precise reason why starch is insoluble in water.

 This also explains why flour has a fairly low water solubility as it is largely made of starch.
-Flour also contains proteins, such as gliadin, which are insoluble in water.
+Flour also contains proteins like gliadin, which are insoluble in water.
 Small amounts of fatty acids and lipids are found in flour too, which also are water-insoluble.

 What Happens When Flour Is Mixed With Water?

-We’ve all probably seen the making of bread, for example, at some point.
+We’ve all probably seen the making of bread at some point.
 But have you ever actually wondered what happens when flour is mixed with water, in terms of the chemistry behind it?

 When mixed with water, the proteins in flour, gliadin and glutenin, will begin to react and bond to form a protein network of gluten, which then turns the flour into dough.
 If heated at the same time, the starch granules in flour will break down and absorb water, causing swelling.

-The gluten structure, which is made of these gliadin and glutenin bonds, is actually what is responsible for the swelling of dough when baking.
+The gluten structure made of these gliadin and glutenin bonds is actually what is responsible for the swelling of dough in the baking process.

 This is because the gluten network in the dough that forms when flour and water are mixed is quite a tight structure.
-When yeast is then added into this, it will react to make carbon dioxide gas, which can’t escape the gluten structure and thus makes it swell.
+When yeast is then added, it will produce carbon dioxide gas that is unable to escape the gluten structure, making the entire dough swell – something you might be well aware of already!

 In fact, there is actually quite a lot of chemistry going on in the flour-water mix.
 This video explains some of that pretty well: